Amazon.com (NASDAQ:AMZN) Rating Reiterated by JMP Securities

-JMP Securities reissued their market outperform rating on shares of Amazon.com (NASDAQ:AMZN) in a research report report published on Wednesday morning, Benzinga reports.
-JMP Securities currently has a $225.00 price objective on the e-commerce giant’s stock.
+JMP Securities reiterated their market outperform rating on shares of Amazon.com (NASDAQ:AMZN) in a research note released on Wednesday, Benzinga reports.
+The brokerage currently has a $225.00 price target on the e-commerce giant’s stock.

-AMZN has been the subject of a number of other research reports.
-Raymond James raised their target price on Amazon.com from $185.00 to $200.00 and gave the stock a strong-buy rating in a research note on Friday, February 2nd.
-Benchmark restated a buy rating and set a $200.00 target price on shares of Amazon.com in a research report on Wednesday.
-Evercore ISI lifted their price objective on Amazon.com from $195.00 to $220.00 and gave the stock an outperform rating in a report on Friday, February 2nd.
-Piper Sandler lifted their price objective on Amazon.com from $185.00 to $205.00 and gave the stock an overweight rating in a report on Friday, February 2nd.
-Finally, Royal Bank of Canada lifted their price objective on Amazon.com from $180.00 to $215.00 and gave the stock an outperform rating in a report on Friday, February 2nd.
-One research analyst has rated the stock with a hold rating, forty-four have given a buy rating and one has given a strong buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has a consensus rating of Buy and a consensus target price of $205.13.
+Several other equities research analysts also recently commented on AMZN.
+Rosenblatt Securities reissued a buy rating and issued a $220.00 price objective on shares of Amazon.com in a report on Wednesday.
+Wedbush restated an outperform rating and issued a $225.00 price target on shares of Amazon.com in a research note on Wednesday.
+Stifel Nicolaus increased their price target on Amazon.com from $224.00 to $228.00 and gave the stock a buy rating in a research report on Wednesday.
+Morgan Stanley lifted their price objective on shares of Amazon.com from $215.00 to $220.00 and gave the company an overweight rating in a research note on Wednesday.
+Finally, Maxim Group decreased their price target on shares of Amazon.com from $318.00 to $238.00 and set a buy rating on the stock in a report on Wednesday.
+One investment analyst has rated the stock with a hold rating, forty-four have issued a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of Buy and an average target price of $211.07.

 Insider Activity